Build Your Own AI Assistant with Claude and MCP

 What is MCP?

 MCP (Model Context Protocol) is a way for AI models to communicate with external tools.
 Think of it as adapters that give Claude new capabilities.
-Read more about agents and MCP in my article on AI agents explained.
+Read more about agents and MCP in my article on AI agents 101.

 Prerequisites